 The voice of the customer is the accumulated insight gained through customer feedback.
 Acquiring these ‘mission-critical customer insights’ provides information on where customer service is failing and succeeding.
 Listening to the voice of the customer enables support teams to adjust their service to ‘exceed customer expectations’ and ‘deliver exceptional frontline service’.
 (To play customer service buzzwords bingo.)

 Understanding customer service buzzwords

-Customer service buzzwords sound impressive.
-They pepper business speech, adding pizzazz to plain conversations.
+Certainly, customer service buzzwords can sound impressive.
+They pepper business speech and add pizzazz to plain conversations.
 (Even if, perhaps, not everyone in the room is quite clear on definitions.)

 But behind this flashiness is the foundation for great customer service.
 So, don't simply hide behind words.
 By taking the time to understand and incorporate the concepts behind key industry terms, you give your customer service practices a boost.

 Are there any customer service buzzwords that we missed?
-Tweet us and let us know.
+If so, drop us a tweet and let us know.